rrttalv/chat_room/README.md

 ### Running in development

+The webserver should always run on port 8080 for the websocket connection to work.

 CD into both the /frontend directory and /server directory.

 Make sure you have a redis server up and running.